 There are a number of conditions to be considered:

-- microhaemorrhages secondary to cerebral amyloid angiopathy (CAA)
+- microhemorrhages secondary to cerebral amyloid angiopathy (CAA)

-- peripherally distributed, in the same distribution as lobar haemorrhages
+- peripherally distributed, in the same distribution as lobar hemorrhages

 - multiple cavernous malformations as seen in familial multiple cavernous malformation syndrome